snap-one/docs-driverworks-fundamentals/source/includes/16_sysman_logging/_9-ADVANCEDLOGGINGCAPABILITIES.md

 OK
 ```

-The code sample above adds a new file appender which will write the log file to: /tmp/my-director.log.
+This code sample adds a new file appender which will write the log file to: /tmp/my-director.log.

-Note that the confirmation message displayed by sysman also includes the appender name or `director_0` in the example above.
+Note that the confirmation message displayed by sysman also includes the appender name or `director_0` in the example.

-The `director_0` name is also used when we need to delete the appender:
+The `director_0` name is also used when we need to remove the appender.

 ```js
 /# sysman log director remove director_0